Tamika Catchings: Personal life

 Catchings is the daughter of former NBA player Harvey Catchings.
 Her sister Tauja also played basketball at Stevenson and the University of Illinois, was drafted by the WNBA and now plays in Sweden.
 Tamika's cousin Bobby is a starting forward for Eastern Illinois University's basketball team.
 Tamika majored in Sports Management at the University of Tennessee.

 Catchings helped Stevenson High School to Illinois's IHSA Div.
 AA State Championship in her Sophomore year in 1995 under head coach Frank Mattucci before moving to Texas.
 During her sophomore year at Stevenson she won Illinois Ms. Basketball (at the time she was the youngest player to have won the award).
 In addition to leading Duncanville High to the state basketball title in her senior season (she played only two years at Duncanville after moving from the Chicago area), she also led the volleyball team to its only state title as a junior.

-Catchings was born hard of hearing; she wore a hearing aid as a young girl.
+Catchings is hearing impaired.
+While living in Abilene, Texas as a third grader, she lost her hearing aids by throwing them into a field while walking home from school; her parents, unwilling and financially unable to replace the hearing aids, told her to learn to live without them.
+Catchings did not resume using hearing aids until shortly before her first season at Tennessee, when head coach Pat Summitt encouraged her to do so.
 In 2000, she was honored with the Reynolds Society Achievement Award by the Massachusetts Eye and Ear Infirmary in Boston.
 On June 24, 2008, Catchings was awarded the Dawn Staley Community Leadership Award for her work in the Indianapolis community with her Catch the Stars foundation.

 Catchings refereed a game of 3-on-3 basketball played by Barack Obama along with local students from Kokomo, Indiana at the Maple Crest Middle School on April 25, 2008.
 Fever teammate Alison Bales also played on Obama's team.

 In February 2016, Catchings married Parnell Smith, a former basketball player for the University at Buffalo.
 The couple first met in July 2014 through a mutual friend.

 Catchings is also a Christian.
 She had opened up about her faith in an interview by saying "God is definitely my Savior.
 He's the one that walks beside me through my ups and downs and the one that keeps me focused on where I am going in life.
 He protects me.
 He provides for me.
 He guides me and he leads me".
+She became an honorary member of Delta Sigma Theta sorority in 2023.